Published: 21 September 2023

 2. Configuration and fabrication

 The bending-dominated lattice always exhibits a stress-strain curves owning a flat and long stage.
 However, the stress level of stress-strain is low, which limits the application of the lattice structure.
 The heterogeneous strategy provides a promising method to overcome the weakness of lattice structure dominated by bending.
 Denoting the rhombic lattice structure as a soft phase, while the octet-truss lattice structure is chosen as the hard phase.
 Generally, the hard phase exhibits a higher stress level in stress-strain curve than that of the soft one.
-The unit cells of two kinds of phases marked with characteristic length and diameter are depicted in Fig. 1.
+The unit cells of two kinds of phases marked with characteristic length l and diameter d are depicted in Fig. 1.

 The heterogeneous lattice structure is achieved by introducing the hard phase into the soft phase, which is expected to exhibit higher stress level compared to soft phase and exhibit a flat stage compared to hard phase.
 The heterogeneous lattice structure with 4×4×4 unit cells is considered.
 A heterogeneous lattice structure is shown in Fig. 2.
 The impact of the pattern and number of hard phases on the energy absorption is considered here.